CenturyLinkLabs/panamax-ui/README.md

 This project exposes a friendly user interface to the [Panamax API](https://github.com/CenturyLinkLabs/panamax-api), and is one of the components used by [Panamax-Coreos](https://github.com/CenturyLinkLabs/panamax-coreos)

-## NOTE

-This repo is no longer being maintained.
-Users are welcome to fork it, but we make no warranty of its functionality.

 ## Getting Started

 ### Pre-requisites